kubermatic/docs/content/kubermatic/master/installation/offline_mode/_index.en.md

 +++

 It's possible to run KKP in an airgapped/offline environment, by mirroring all required Docker images to a local Docker registry.
-The `image-loader` utility is provided to aid in this process.
+The `kubermatic-installer mirror-images` command is provided to aid in this process.

 In general, to setup an airgapped system, the Docker images must be mirrored and the Helm charts / KubermaticConfiguration need to be adjusted to point to the new registry.

 ### Download All Required Images

+{{% notice info %}}
+The functionality described in this section was provided by a tool called `image-loader` in previous KKP releases.
+That tool does not exist as a standalone tool anymore and has been rolled into the Kubermatic Installer.
+{{% /notice %}}

 There are a number of sources for the Docker images used in a KKP setup: